 Paul Coelho, Author of The Alchemist

-THANK YOU FOR USING MY LINK HERE TO PURCHASE PAULO’S BOOK.
+HERE IS A LINK TO PURCHASE PAULO’S BOOK.

-Before realizing I was a heretic, I’d been afraid that people would mistakenly think of me as one.
+Before realizing I was a heretic, I’d been afraid that people would mistakenly think I was one.

 So, with my expert people pleasing skills, I’d invested much energy into proving myself otherwise.
-And it’s no wonder considering my roots.
-Do you remember when I mentioned my former IFB cult classmate and neighbor, Greg Locke, the pastor named most controversial by CNN?
+And considering my roots, it’s no wonder.
+Do you remember when I mentioned my former IFB cult classmate and neighbor, Greg Locke, the pastor (supposedly) named most controversial by CNN?
 And do you know the perception of the religious radical’s cult mind when it comes to witches and warlocks?
 If not, Greg offers an example in this part of his sermon, which I posted below.

-If you watched the portion of Greg’s sermon that I posted above, then you caught a glimpse of my religious history .
-Then too, you must also realize it was no small feat for me to openly label myself as a witch.
-And in the moment I finally did so, I knew exactly which cousin was most likely to call my father and tell him what she had just seen on my Facebook.
-And with that, it’s time to go back to where I left off in my story about the shaman and the last ceremony.
+If you watched that clip, then you caught a glimpse of my religious history.
+So then, you must also realize that it was no small feat for me to openly label myself as a witch.
+And in the moment I finally did so, I knew exactly which cousin would most likely call my father and tell him what she had just seen on my Facebook.
+For years, I’ve fluctuated like a yo-yo between hiding and coming out to be seen for who I really am.